CageEye/archive-sealab-international-website/src/pages/index.md

 items:
   - description: Yearly negative impact due to poor ocean management
     keyNumber: 200
-    keyNumberAfter: "  Billion"
+    keyNumberAfter: '  Billion'
     keyNumberBefore: $
   - description: People rely on the ocean
     keyNumber: 7.8
-    keyNumberAfter: "  Billion"
+    keyNumberAfter: '  Billion'
+  - description:
-  - description: Needed yearly to reduce the negative impact and sustain the ocean from now, to infinity and beyond
+      Needed yearly to reduce the negative impact and sustain the ocean from now, to infinity and beyond
     keyNumber: 21
-    keyNumberAfter: "  Billion"
+    keyNumberAfter: '  Billion'
     keyNumberBefore: $
 centeredSection:
   button: